Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: Tools for finding Hamilton cycles

 It remains to check that if $J=E(C)$ then (iii) can be replaced by~(iii$'$).
 But this is clear since in this case we have $i+1=j$ in~(iii) and so we can take $P_{ij}$ to be any vertex in $V^2_j\cap V^1_j$. \endproof

 We will also use the following slightly different version of Lemma~\ref{mergecycles0}, which involves the usual notion of $\eps$-regularity.
-In this paper, we will only use Lemmas~\ref{mergecycles0} and~\ref{mergecycles} in the special case when $J=E(J)$.
-(So in Lemma~\ref{mergecycles} condition~(iii) can be omitted and in Lemma~\ref{mergecycles0} it can be replaced by~(iii$'$).)
+In this paper, we will only use Lemmas~\ref{mergecycles0} and~\ref{mergecycles} in the special case when $J=E(C)$.
+(So in Lemma~\ref{mergecycles} condition~(iii) can be omitted.)
 The more general version of Lemma~\ref{mergecycles} will be used in~\cite{OS}.